-In 2016, 56% of our coffee was sourced sustainably through Rainforest Alliance, UTZ, Fair Trade International and Fair Trade USA certification, as well as McCafé SIP - approved programs.
+In 2017, 54% of our coffee (64% of restaurant coffee globally and 11% of U.S. and Canada retail coffee) was sourced sustainably through Rainforest Alliance, UTZ, Fair Trade International and Fair Trade USA certification, as well as McCafé SIP-approved programs.